 Criminal Defense Overview

-The United States has an unusually high arrest rate compared with many other developed countries.
+The United States has an unusually high arrest rate compared to many other developed countries.
 Having a brush with the law and being charged with a crime—whether rightly or wrongly―is not at all uncommon in the course of a lifetime.
 According to some estimates, about one in every three Americans has a criminal record of some kind.

 How do people get implicated by the criminal justice system?
 It could be the result of an error in judgement, financial challenges, being coerced by someone else, losing your temper and ending up in a fight, driving home when you’ve had one drink too many or simply being in the wrong place at the wrong time.
 You might have been wrongly accused, mistakenly identified or there could be extenuating circumstances.
 The arresting officer may have even conducted an illegal search to obtain evidence against you.

-A criminal conviction can mean loss of your freedom, your good name, your civil rights, your right to own a firearm, and more.
+A criminal conviction can mean loss of your freedom, your good name, your civil rights, your right to own a firearm, and much more.
 You could be separated from your family and friends, and you might have difficulty obtaining housing, employment, certain types of professional licenses, and access to higher education.

 Whether you are ultimately convicted or not, an arrest record can follow you for the rest of your life.
 That’s why it is so important to contact an experienced criminal defense lawyer immediately if you’ve been arrested, or even if you’ve been questioned and feel that an arrest may be imminent.

 Too many people make the mistake of assuming that if they tell the arresting law enforcement officer their side of the story, everything will be fine and they’ll be sent home without being charged.
-Although the law requires police to first read you your Miranda Rights, police officers are nevertheless trained to encourage people to submit to an interrogation without having a lawyer present; and they may use inappropriate tactics to attempt to coerce a confession from you.
+Although the law requires police to first read you your Miranda Rights, police officers are nevertheless trained to encourage people to submit to an interrogation without having an attorney present; and they may use inappropriate tactics to attempt to coerce a confession from you.